GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 apt update -y && apt install -y postgresql-client
 ```

-In the next command, replace `<your-postgres-password>` with the DB password you saved.
+In the next command, replace `<your-postgres-password>` with the DB password you saved previously.

 ```
 export PGPASSWORD=<your-postgres-password>
 ```

-In the next command, replace <pghost-ip-address> with the DB IP address you saved.
+In the next command, replace `<pghost-ip-address>` with the DB IP address you saved.

 ```
 export PGHOST=<pghost-ip-address>